Frequently asked questions

 How accurate is the Esri Updated Demographics data for the United States, and what distinguishes it from other vendors?

-Esri has a team of demographers, statisticians, and economists who use a variety of public and private data sources to develop an accurate and detailed representation of local population, economic, housing, and business characteristics in the United States.
+Esri has a team of demographers, statisticians, and economists who use a variety of public and private data sources to develop Esri Updated Demographics.
+It is an accurate and detailed representation of local population, economic, housing, and business characteristics in the United States.
 Using GIS tools and demographic estimating experience, Esri captures the effects of significant events that occur between decennial censuses.

 The release of each decennial census allows data vendors to evaluate the accuracy of their annual demographic estimates by comparing to census results.
 Data vendors can also learn how their estimates compare to other providers.
 In 2011, Esri commissioned an independent study to obtain an unbiased answer about its data accuracy.
 This blind study was conducted by four credentialed researchers and experts in small-area forecasts and measures of forecast accuracy.
 Data from each of the five major data vendors, including Esri, was compared to results from Census 2010 for the entire United States at four geography levels.
 This study showed that Esri's demographic update methodologies produce the industry's most accurate demographic data.
-Users can be confident that Esri's Updated Demographics data provides the best possible analysis results.
-See the Vendor Accuracy Study to learn more and read the report.
+See the 2010 Vendor Accuracy Study to learn more and read the report.

 Why do Esri’s U.S. demographic update figures sometimes differ from recent census numbers?